CompuServe: AOL acquisition and post–1997 history

 The competition for customers between AOL and CompuServe became one of customers transferring back and forth, using free hours and other enticements.
-There were technical problems—the thousands of new generation U.S. Robotics dial-up modems deployed in the network would crash during high call volumes.
+There were technical problems—the thousands of new generation USRobotics dial-up modems deployed in the network would crash during high call volumes.
 For the first time in decades, CompuServe began losing money, and at a prodigious rate.
 An effort, code-named "Red-Dog", was initiated to convert CompuServe's long-time PDP-10 based technologies to servers based on Intel x86 architectures and the Microsoft operating system Windows NT.

 Parent company H&R Block was going through its own management changes at the same time, beginning with the retirement of CEO Henry Bloch.
 A series of successors ensued.
 In 1997, H&R Block announced its intention to divest itself of CompuServe.
 A number of potential buyers came to the forefront, but the terms they offered were unacceptable to management.
 AOL, the most likely buyer, made several offers to purchase CompuServe using AOL stock, but H&R Block management sought cash, or at least a better quality stock.

 In February 1998, John W. Sidgmore, then vice chairman of WorldCom, and the former CEO of UUNET, devised a complex transaction which was ultimately satisfactory to all parties.
 Step one was that WorldCom purchased all the shares of CompuServe with $1.2 billion of WCOM stock.
 The next day, WorldCom sold the CompuServe Information Service portion of the company to AOL, retaining the CompuServe Network Services portion.
 AOL sold its networking division, Advanced Network Services (ANS), to WorldCom.
 Sidgmore said at this time that the world was in balance: the accountants were doing taxes, AOL was doing information services, and WorldCom was doing networks.

 WorldCom's newly acquired CompuServe Network Services was renamed WorldCom Advanced Networks, and continued to operate as a discrete company within WorldCom after being combined with AOL's network subsidiary, ANS, and an existing WorldCom networking company named Gridnet.
 In 1999, Worldcom acquired MCI and became MCI WorldCom, WorldCom Advanced Networks briefly became MCI WorldCom Advanced Networks.
 MCI WorldCom Advanced Networks was ultimately absorbed into UUNET.
 Soon thereafter, WorldCom began its spiral to bankruptcy, re-emerging as MCI.

 CompuServe was changed to the version "CompuServe 7.0." in 2001.
 In September 2003 CompuServe Information Service, which had become a division of AOL, added CompuServe Basic to its product lines, selling via Netscape.com.